microsoft/ComplianceCxE/docs/sbd.md

 ## Introduction

-In this new series we explore a fictitious company and the process they must go through to fully adopt and deploy Microsoft 365 compliance technologies.
+In this new series we explore a fictitious company and the process they must go through to fully adopt and deploy Microsoft Purview technologies.
 Make sure to check back frequently as we continue to release new episodes!

 ## The Story